-Security Management is a firmware module intended to run on any general purpose computer (GPC).
+Provider-1 is a firmware module intended to run on any general purpose computer (GPC).

-Note, within this Security Policy GPC denotes a standard computer hardware platform (Intel x86), excluding any operating system such.
+Note, within this Security Policy GPC denotes a standard computer hardware platform (Intel x86), excluding any operating system.
 The term GPC excludes other processing platforms such as smart phones, and smart cards.

-When you install the Check Point software, a custom built operating system (Check Point Secure Platform) is also installed.
+The module is packaged with a custom built operating system (Check Point Secure Platform) that is installed on the GPC before the module.

 When installation is complete, the module is locked in FIPS approved mode.

-The Security Management cryptographic module is considered to be a multi-chip standalone module for FIPS 140-2.
+The Provider-1 cryptographic module is considered to be a multi-chip standalone module for FIPS 140-2.
 It includes a hardened operating system that is not general purpose and does not implement physical security mechanisms.